xyrdron/.github/profile/README.md

-# BGS Official GitHub
+# Xyrdron Official GitHub
-### Powering Endless Experiences Through Limitless Creativity
+### Powering Endless Experiences Through Limitless Creativity!
-## Current Development:
+## Current Developments:
 - NOI Nuclear Power Plant
+- Xyrdron Core Products (Website + more)
+- starting up the damn business.... its gonna take us a long time 😭
 ## Repo Information
-To prevent unauthorised copies of our Roblox games being published, all of our Roblox games are **closed source** meaning you will not be able to view the source for those repos, however we will keep the other repos open source for transparency and so that the community is able to contribute!
+To prevent unauthorised distribution of our assets, most of our repos are made private.
+However we will make some repos public for community contribution!
-## How can you contribute
+## Interested in becoming a dev at Xyrdron?
+not yet..
+> [!TIP]
-You can help us by creating issues on our public repos to help us eliminate bugs!
+> Please follow us to help us startup!